RobertAhlin/rps-project2b/README.md

 A visitor to the site should:

+- Get a wow-feeling on the landing page.
 - Understand the purpose of this website quickly and easily.
 - Easily navigate this website.
 - Play a game for fun.